JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 2 - Hardware and Software.md

 - To assemble an effective and efficient system:
 	- You should select and organize components while understanding trade-offs among overall system performance and cost, control, and complexity
 - Hardware objectives are:
-	- Subordinate to, but supportive of, the information system and the current and future needs of the organization.
+	- Subordinate to, but supportive of, the [[Chapter 1- Introduction to Information Systems and Organization#Information System|information system]] and the current and future needs of the organization.

 ## Hardware Components
 **Central processing unit (CPU)** - Arithmetic/logic unit, the control unit, and the register areas